Become an exchange student at ITU

 BSc

 Turning the unprecedented amounts of data being collected today into useful information is well beyond the computing power of a single general purpose CPU core.
-It is, therefore, crucial to know and understand the methods and tools that are able to parallelize various data analysis tasks in an efficient way on multicore CPUs and on a cluster of machines.
+It is, therefore, crucial to know and understand the methods and tools that are able to parallelize and distribute various data analysis tasks in an efficient way on multicore CPUs and/or on a cluster of machines.

-With this goal in mind, this course first gives an overview of the popular parallel data processing platforms.
-Then, it dives into parallelizing various machine learning tasks.
+With this goal in mind, this course first gives an overview of the popular parallel and distributed big data processing platforms.
+Then, it dives into scaling various machine learning tasks.

 BSc